 Biography

 Clara María Goldstein is an artist living in La Crosse, Wisconsin.
-She was born Catholic in Nicaragua in 1961 and at 21 years old, she moved to Miami with her one-year-old daughter.
-She learned English, went to college and graduated from the University of Wisconsin Law School in 1997.
-While in law school, she married a Jewish man, Jason Goldstein, and converted to Judaism.
-To her surprise, in learning Judaism, she gained a deeper understanding of Jesus since he was a Jew.
-The couple had two sons whom they raised Jewish.
-Altogether Clara María has been painting since 1988.
-In 2005, she left her practice of law to fully pursue her calling for art.
+Born Catholic in Nicaragua in 1961, she moved to Miami at 21 with her one-year-old daughter.
+There, she learned English, attended college, and graduated from the University of Wisconsin Law School in 1997.
+While in law school, Clara married Jason Goldstein, a Jewish man, and converted to Judaism.
+Through her studies of Judaism, she gained a deeper understanding of Jesus’s identity as a Jew, a discovery that shaped both her faith and her art.
+Together, Clara and Jason raised two sons in the Jewish faith, and her experiences as both a Christian and a Jew continue to inform her artwork.
+She began painting in 1988, and in 2005, she left her law practice to fully pursue her passion for art.

 Having both Christian and Jewish children, she found inspiration in the paintings of the crucifixion by Marc Chagall, in which he stresses the Jewish identity of Jesus.
 She believes that when paintings of Jewish Jesus would become popular, most antisemitism sprouting from the literal interpretation of the New Testament would be stopped at its roots.